ABN: 15 211 513 464. CRICOS Number: 00026A. Phone: +61 2 9351 2222.

 The portfolio submission is a way for students who have achieved close to the required ATAR (or equivalent) to gain entry into our programs.

-In conjunction with the HSC and other formal assessment systems, it assists The University of Sydney to identify those students with the potential to excel in higher education in the fields of architecture and design.
+In conjunction with the HSC and other formal assessment systems, it assists the University of Sydney to identify students with the potential to excel in higher education in architecture or design computing.

-The letter is your chance to express to the Faculty why you would make an ideal student in your desired degree.
-The letter should include some information about you, any experience or knowledge that you hold in the area for which you are applying to study, as well as anything else that demonstrates your ongoing interest in design.
-When composing your letter it’s important to remember who will be assessing it, so keep it succinct and to-the-point.
-Remember to write with a passionate voice that shows the reader your desire to study in architecture, design or planning.
+The personal statement is your chance to express to the Sydney School of Architecture, Design and Planning why you would make an ideal student in your desired degree.
+Your statement should include any experience or knowledge you hold in the area for which you are applying to study, as well as anything else that demonstrates your interest in design.
+Keep it succinct, but do show us your enthusiasm for studying your chosen course.

-The portfolio is the main element of your Flexible entry application.
-The portfolio is a small sample of the creative work you have done.
-This might include artwork, music, architectural work, web design or development, 3D modelling, technical drawing, written work and anything that demonstrates skills in design and creativity.
+The portfolio is the main element of your application.
+It is a small sample of the creative work you have done.
+This might include artwork, architectural work, web design or development, 3D modeling, technical drawing, written work and anything that demonstrates your skills in design and creativity.

 Your portfolio should exhibit two primary characteristics:

-An important aspect to consider is the number of pieces you need to put into your portfolio.
-There should be a sufficient number of items to tell your story but many repeats of identical items should be avoided (and no portfolio should be over a dozen pages, or, for those with a digital portfolio, a dozen animations or rendered images).
+An important aspect to consider is the number of works you put into your portfolio.
+Tell us your story but avoid repetition.
+A portfolio should be no more than about 12 pages long or, for those with a digital portfolio, about a dozen animations or rendered images.
 Remember to mount and label your work and present it as professionally as possible.
-Tell us what the piece of work is, how you produced it, when you produced it.
+Tell us what the piece of work is, how you produced it, and when.